shellordie/configDB/README.md

 ## configDB

-A database like , dynamic config file generator to enable more customization in your python project . from games to ML notebooks and everything between
+A database like , dynamic config file generator to enable more customization in your python project .
+From games to ML notebooks and everything between.

 ## Support

 [x] Ini file type

 [x] CRUD operations

+[x] Zero dependency

 ## Install